hamxa678/RollingDices/README.md

 When 2 players are selected for the game only player 1 and player 4 can play and roll the dices. if 4 players are selected than all player 1 2 3 and 4 can randomly generate dice number.

 Number of dices being used for game depend upon the user. number of dices is betweem 1 and 3.

+Dices with generate different numbers between 1 and 6.